SassDoc/sassdoc/README.md

 * `-v, --verbose`: Run in verbose mode.
 * `-c, --config`: Path to JSON file containing variables to be passed to the view.
 * `-t, --theme`: Theme to be required.
 It will override the configuration value.
+* `--sass-convert`: Perform a Sass to SCSS syntax conversion prior to run SassDoc.
 * `--no-update-notifier`: Do not run the update notifier check.

 ### Node